googleanalytics/autotrack/README.md

 ### `socialTracker`

-The `sessionDurationTracker` plugin adds declarative social interaction tracking for click events on any element with the `data-social-network`, `data-social-action`, and `data-social-target` attributes, similar to the `eventTracking` plugin.
+The `socialTracker` plugin adds declarative social interaction tracking for click events on any element with the `data-social-network`, `data-social-action`, and `data-social-target` attributes, similar to the `eventTracking` plugin.

-In addition, pages that include the official Twitter tweet and follow buttons, as well as the Facebook like buttons will have those interactions tracked as well.
+It also automatically adds social tracking for the offical Twitter tweet/follow buttons and the Facebook like button.
+In other words, if you include offical Twitter or Facebook buttons on your page and you're using autotrack (or even just the `socialTracker` plugin), user interactions with those buttons will be automatically tracked.

-The following table outlines the social fields used for each:
+The following table outlines the social fields captured:

 <table>
   <tr>